The-Gupta/TED-Scraper/README.md

 *Scraped on 24-JUN-20.
 One can scrape entire TED.com using the code to get the latest dataset in 5 minutes.

 Downloading media files take less than 2 hours in total - 2 minutes for photos of Speaker and Talk, 10 minutes for Audio, 1.5 hours for videos. <br> TED_Talk.xlsx and TED_Talk.csv contain Metadata and Transcript.
 Folder Names are intuitive.
+All media files are named by _talk__id_, except in PHOTO__SPEAKER files are named by _speaker__id_ of the primary Speaker.

 **The code shows way to scrape at scale.**